-Students in the program can select to minor in Applied Behavior Analysis or Speech Language Pathology.
+The program is offered in English or Spanish.
+Students in the English version of the program can select to minor in Applied Behavior Analysis or Speech Language Pathology.
 Minoring in one of these two areas is optional.
 A student is not required to pursue a minor to obtain a bachelor's degree.
-Effective January 8, 2024, Albizu University is not offering the minor in Case Management.
+The minor options for ABA and SLP are not offered for the Spanish version.
+Effective January 8, 2024, Albizu University is not offering a minor in Case Management.

 Students are required to complete a minimum of 30 credits from the Miami Campus in order to meet graduation requirements.
-In addition, a grade point average of 2.0 on a scale of four points must be maintained in the major for a student to meet graduation requirements.
-A faculty advisor will be available to help in planning each student's academic program and selecting courses, however, it is the student's responsibility to be familiar with all their program's academic requirements and curriculum.
+In addition, a grade point average of 2.0 on a scale of 4.0, must be maintained in the major for a student to meet graduation requirements.
+A faculty mentor and a student success coach will be available to help in planning each student's academic program and selecting courses; however, it is the student's responsibility to be familiar with all their program's academic requirements and curriculum.